-International Medical Corps was established in 1984 by volunteer doctors and nurses to address the critical need for medical care in war-torn Afghanistan during the Soviet occupation.

-Almost four decades later, we are still there, delivering services that improve the health, livelihoods and
+International Medical Corps was established in 1984 by volunteer doctors and nurses to address the critical need for medical care in wartorn Afghanistan during the Soviet occupation.
+Almost four decades later, we are still there, delivering services that improve the health, livelihoods and social standing of nearly 1.3 million people each year.
 International Medical Corps operates a broad range of assistance programs for Afghanistan's most vulnerable groups, including the internally displaced, refugees, returnees, host communities, women and children.
 Our main activities in Afghanistan include providing primary and secondary healthcare, training and health education, emergency response, mental health and psychosocial support (MHPSS), nutrition, protection, capacity building, community empowerment, and water, sanitation and hygiene (WASH) services.

-Decades of uninterrupted civil war, natural disasters, poverty, and a lack of education and employment opportunities have taken their toll on Afghanistan's population and health infrastructure.
+Decades of uninterrupted civil war, natural disasters, poverty and a lack of education and employment opportunities have taken their toll on Afghanistan's population and health infrastructure.

 Afghanistan remains one of the world's worst humanitarian crises.
-In 2024, an estimated 23.7 million people will likely be in dire need of humanitarian assistance, as the country enters its fourth consecutive year of droughtlike conditions and the third year of crippling economic decline, all while still reeling from the effects of decades of conflict and recurrent natural disasters.
-Despite these challenges, International Medical Corps continues to support Afghanistan's healthcare needs.
+In 2025, an estimated 22.9 million people will require humanitarian assistance to survive due to several consecutive years of crippling economic decline, all while still reeling from the effects of decades of conflict and recurrent natural disasters.
+International Medical Corps continues to support Afghanistan's healthcare needs.

-In 2023, International Medical Corps provided services, supplies and support to nearly
+In 2024, International Medical Corps provided services, supplies and support to nearly

-1.2 million people in Afghanistan.
+1.3 million people in Afghanistan.